johnny49r/BLUE_PILL_RTC/RTC/README.md

 - Use caution when utilizing GPIO PC13: This I/O is active when Vbat is connected to an external battery.
 On the Blue Pill boards PC13 is connected to the on-board LED and if it is active when main power drops, the external battery could drain quickly.

+- Not all devices support 42 backup registers.
+The cheap knockoff's only seem to support 10.
+For this reason the library will only support 9 user resisters.
+The first register is used for keeping the state of the RTC during power down.

 - Many (or perhaps most) cheap BLUE PILL boards use Chinese STM32F10x clones.
 These chips have a slightly different signature than 'real' STMicro chips and may fail during firmware uploading.
 Here is one workaround:
 ```